 This tramway is moving up and down the hill via an inclined railway with the help of a cable.
 The most popular one in Turkey is probably the underground tunnel in Istanbul that covers a 60-meter height distance between the seaside and Istikal Avenue.
 It has been around since 1874, which makes it the second oldest subway in the world, after London’s Underground.

 12. Marshrutka, Russia

-The marshrutka is a small minibus that’s part of the public transport in a lot of cities across Russia, Ukraine, and Georgia.
+The marshrutka is a small minibus that’s part of the public transport in a lot of cities across Russia, Ukraine, and Georgia (the country).
 Even though it’s very small even compared to a minibus it’s still not uncommon to see people standing in a marshrutka.
 During rush hour, drivers try to squeeze in as many passengers as they can, especially in rural areas with limited public transport.
 No Russian experience is complete without riding in an overcrowded marshrutka.

 We’ve all seen them in Harry Potter and in London in the 60s’ but very few people know that the iconic red double-deckers are the main way of transportation in Skopje, the Capital of Macedonia.
 The buses are a new, ecologic, Chinese version of the famous red double-deckers used in London in the past.

 Greece is famous for its beautiful islands, 6,000 in total.
 However, most of these don’t have airports and for the people living there, the hydrofoil is the most popular method of transportation.
 The hydrofoil is a boat with shaped vanes underneath which lift the hull clear of the water and just skim across the water.
 This makes the hydrofoil by far the most efficient way of transportation for island hoppers in Greece.

 Related: At MercuryOutboard.co.nz